 The observance of Passover seders in churches is a fairly recent trend, as more Christians seek to connect with the Jewish roots of their faith.
-While this seems like a good idea, my conviction is that this well-intentioned practice is better left where it began: within Judaism.
+While this may seem like a good idea, most Jews are in agreement that the seder meal is better left where it began: within Judaism.

 Of course, there is nothing wrong with Christians wanting to learn more about Jewish rituals.
 The flaw is typically within the execution of these seders, not the intentions behind them.

 Here’s just a few reasons why I don’t think church-hosted seders are a good idea:

 1).
 They appropriate Jewish culture